 Understanding the adverse impacts of the project on the key environmental components mainly depends on the characterization of the environmental and social impact.
 Therefore, detail explanation was given by the officials and technical experts regarding the rehabilitation of the Nekemte airport. .

 The third stage consultation in 29/06/2019is conducted with local people and with Arkisha kebele leaders at specific project site with and representatives of the local community including elders, religious leaders, farmers, traders, youth and others.
 The ideas and comments of the residents around the project site and adjacent land owners were assessed through interview and discussions which was undertaken in the project site.
 The consultation process was very impressive and the stakeholders expressed their views, concerns and suggestions without any reservation on the proposed project.
-The consultation minutes that incorporate the major concerns and attitude of the local community is attached in appendix part of ESIA Document.
+The consultation minutes that incorporate the major concerns and attitude of the local community is attached in appendix part of ESMF Document.